WDYZ (AM)

 WDYZ (660 kHz) is a commercial AM radio station licensed to Altamonte Springs, Florida, and serving Greater Orlando.
-The station is owned by JVC Media and airs a sports radio format.
+The station is owned by Norsan Media, and airs a regional Mexican radio format.
 The studios and offices are in Maitland, Florida.

 WDYZ's transmitter is off Charles Street in Longwood.
 The station uses a three-tower array.
 It transmits with 3,500 watts by day, but because AM 660 is a clear channel frequency reserved for WFAN in New York City, WDYZ must reduce power to 1,000 watts at night.
 The station uses a directional antenna at all times.